mhu16419/FlowMalTrans/README.md

 ## Citation

-If you use this code or the dataset in your research, please cite our paper:
+If you find our work inspiring, please cite our paper:

 ```bibtex
 @inproceedings{